 To build a comprehensive view of any innovation built in a digital world needs is bringing together multiple strands of understanding

-We can jump in and learn from experiement and straight-forward learning, burning up our precious time and resource.
-Or, we can step back, just a little, and try to absorb an understanding of innovation that builds our capability, capacity and competence to innovate.
+We can jump in and learn from experiments and straight-forward learning, burning up our precious time and resource.
+Or, we can step back, just a little, and try to absorb an understanding of innovation that builds our capability, capacity, and competence to innovate.

-There is not one “magic” reference point, simply one book to refer too, or certainly one visual that solves our need.
+There is no one “magic” reference point, simply one book to refer too, or certainly one visual that solves our need.
 We do need to simply go on our personal innovation journey, one that is not constantly looking back in the rear-view mirror but one that is taking a future forecasting approach.
-One that projects out in new, exciting and different ways.
+One that projects out in new, exciting, and different ways.
 We need to be open and seek out and build our personal networks and relationships, for others to support but equally gain from any interactions.

 If we take the three horizon framework even as a starting point then we can begin to build out, beyond our realities of today, into the possibilities of tomorrow, based on recognizing this is the era of connected innovation, linking what we know with what others can contribute and combine to deliver greater value solutions.